muratk5n/thirdwave/en/README.md

 ---

-Bcz I saw vids of chefs making the pizza and while they placed the sauce they only referenced the tomatoes, sometimes where they are from, but that was it.
+I saw vids of chefs making the pizza and while they add the sauce they only referenced the tomatoes, sometimes where they are from, but that was it.

 ---